potassco/clorm/docs/clorm/api.rst

 predicates* to member variables of a Python object.
 There are two aspects to
-this: *fields*, that define how *logical terms* are mapped to Python objects, and *predicate* definitions, that define predicate and function names, their arities and the field for each of the parameter.
+this: *fields*, that define how *logical terms* are mapped to Python objects, and *predicate* definitions, that define predicate and function names, their arities and the appropriate field for each of the parameters.

 .. _api_fields:

 Fields
 ------

-Fields provide a specification for how to convert ``Clingo.Symbol`` objects into more intuitive Python objects.
+Fields provide a specification for how to convert ``clingo.Symbol`` objects into more intuitive Python objects.

 .. autoclass:: clorm.RawField